canonical/netbox/charm/docs/tutorial/testing-netbox.md

 ```

 Congratulations, at this point your NetBox instance is installed and working.
 You can get the Netbox URL
-using the URL with the following command:
+with the following command:
 ```
 multipass exec netbox -- juju run traefik-k8s/0 show-proxied-endpoints --format=yaml
 ```

 The previous command will output a URL similar to `http://<your VM ip>/netbox-netbox`.
 Open it with
 with your favourite internet browser.
 However, you will not be able to do much without a user.

 You can create an admin user with the next command: